drigoni/RGCVAE/README.md

-# Relational Graph Isomorphism Variational Autoencoder (RGIVAE)
+# Relational Graph Conditioned Variational Autoencoder for Molecule Design (RGCVAE)

-This repository contains the code used to generate the results reported in the paper: _RGIVAE: Graph Isomorphism Variational Autoencoder for Molecule Design_.
+This repository contains the code used to generate the results reported in the paper: _RGCVAE: Relational Graph Conditioned Variational Autoencoder for Molecule Design_.

 # Dependencies